jonathanjma/jonathanjma.github.io/_projects/ic_extension.md

 on their grade.

 With loads of free time on my hands during winter break and having developed a Chrome extension recently during the summer, I decided to give fixing this problem a try.
-Using Javascript, liquid, and a CSS theme library, I was able to create Infinite Campus Grades++.
+Using Javascript, HTML, and a CSS theme library, I was able to create Infinite Campus Grades++.
 My extension offered a clean and simple UI with easy to access grade information, detailed grade simulation (adding/editing/deleting assignments, creating new categories/changing weights), and even a few extra features like the ability to calculate the lowest score you needed to keep an A,